vegardgs-ksat/blog/posts/tired_of_rest.md

 Ever felt uncomfortable when deciding which combination of HTTP method, path segments, path parameters to mount a new endpoint behind?
 The current climate when consulting the internet is to assimilate everything into REST - whatever that actually means.
-When reading up on the online resource regarding REST, one will encounter some very strong connotations about _URI_ structure, as well as placing significant purpose behind each HTTP method.
+When reading up on the online resources regarding REST, one will encounter some very strong connotations about _URI_ structure, as well as placing significant purpose behind each HTTP method.
 This heavily impacts the design space of your API, if you are to follow REST as described.
-When applying these principles from the get-go, it may seam obvious and easy to follow.
+When applying these principles from the get-go, it may seem obvious and easy to follow.
 However, as the surface area of your API grows, and your resources grow sub-resources, and your operations require additional context or expansions - you find yourself in a complexity jungle of simply finding an _organized_ expansion of your API.